 For more details please contact the Wing Parish Clerk or attend the next Parish Council Meeting.

-There are currently no parish Councillor vacancies (April 2021).
+There is currently one parish Councillor vacancy (July 2021).

 If you would like to be considered for co-option onto the Parish Council, please complete the Co-Option and Eligibility Form and submit it to the Clerk.
 WPC Co-Option Policy – Aug 20